ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 ) {
     compatibleWith("com.some.app"("1.0.0"))

-    // Resource patch disables ads by patching resource files. dependsOn(disableAdsResourcePatch)
+    // Patches can depend on other patches, executing them first. dependsOn(disableAdsResourcePatch)

-    // Precompiled DEX file to be merged into the patched app. extendWith("disable-ads.rve")
+    // Merge precompiled DEX files into the patched app, before the patch is executed. extendWith("disable-ads.rve")

+    // Business logic of the patch to disable ads in the app. execute {
         // Fingerprint to find the method to patch. val showAdsMatch by showAdsFingerprint {
           // More about fingerprints on the next page of the documentation.
         }

-    // Business logic of the patch to disable ads in the app. execute {
         // In the method that shows ads,
         // call DisableAdsPatch.shouldDisableAds() from the extension (precompiled DEX file)
         // to enable or disable ads.
-        showAdsMatch.mutableMethod.addInstructions(
+        showAdsMatch.method.addInstructions(
             0,
             """
                 invoke-static {}, LDisableAdsPatch;->shouldDisableAds()Z